 Health benefits of Lemon verbena oil

-Lemon verbena oil are used in traditional medicine for the treatment of some of the gastrointestinal disorders and several other diseases like diarrhea, flatulence, insomnia, rheumatism carminative, antispasmodic and sedative as well as for abdominal pain relief and against nausea and dizziness
+Lemon verbena oil is used in traditional medicine for the treatment of some of the gastrointestinal disorders and several other diseases like diarrhea, flatulence, insomnia, rheumatism carminative, antispasmodic and sedative as well as for abdominal pain relief and against nausea and dizziness

 1. Antioxidant properties

-Flavonoids and phenolic acids obtained from lemon verbena leaves oil possess antioxidant properties (4).
+Flavonoids and phenolic acids obtained from lemon verbena leaves possess antioxidant properties (4).

 Lemon verbena oil syrup for 4 weeks is very effective to improve sleep quality, daily function, and reduction of insomnia.
 This oil contains sedative compounds like linalool, caryophyllene, and limonene which induce sleep (5).

 3. Antimicrobial and anticancer properties

 Lemon verbena oil contains antimicrobial compounds like Citral and limonene.
 Which inhibits the growth of Listeria monocytogenes, Staphylococcus epidermidis, Staphylococcus aureus, Saccharomyces cerevisiae, and Aspergillus niger.
 This oil also shows a wonderful cytoprotective effect against tumor cells thus prevents cancer cell growth (6).

 4. Treat candidiasis

-1,8-cineole, geranial, germacrene-D, limonene, linalool, and menthol found in lemon verbena oil showed antifungal activity against several strains of candida.
-Therefore, lemon verbena oil shows anti-candida effects and is a promising alternative for the treatment of candidiasis (7).
+1,8-cineole, geranial, germacrene-D, limonene, linalool, and menthol found in oil showed antifungal activity against several strains of candida thus it is a promising alternative for the treatment of candidiasis (7).

 5. Treat gastroduodenal diseases caused by Helicobacter pylori